Alison Phillips

-Alison Phillips (born 1970) is a British journalist and the Editor of the Daily Mirror since 2018.
+Alison Phillips (born 1970) is a British journalist who served as the editor of the Daily Mirror between 2018 and 2024.

 Biography

 Phillips grew up in Essex and first worked as a reporter for the Harlow Star Weekly Newspaper.
 She then attended the University of Leeds where she took a secondment for a year as the editor of the student newspaper (Leeds Student, now called the Gryphon).
 She then worked for the Evening Argus in Brighton, Connors News Agency and Woman before joining Trinity Mirror (now Reach) in 1998 as a feature writer on the Sunday People magazine.

 In 2016, Phillips launched The New Day, a national newspaper which aimed to deliver politically neutral news, primarily for a female audience.
 Its launch was sceptically received by media commentators.
 The new venture failed to reach target circulation and was closed two months after its launch.
 Later that year she was made Deputy Editor-in-Chief of the Trinity Mirror papers.